MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

 manager: "jhubbard"
 ms.workload: "Inactive"
 ---
-# Online and offline help content and Help Viewer for SQL Server
+# Help content and Help Viewer for SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 You can view help content online (when you are connected to the internet) or offline.
-Online help always displays the most up-to-date content.
-Offline help is static content that you can download from the Microsoft Download Center or install from disk.
+Online help is always the most up-to-date content.
+Offline help is downloaded and installed from the latest online content, the Microsoft Download Center, or disk, and is then available when you are offline.

 In SQL Server Management Studio (SSMS) and Visual Studio (VS), you can choose to view help content in a browser or in the Help Viewer.
-This article shows you how to install the Help Viewer and view online or offline help content for [!INCLUDE[ssSQL14_md](../includes/sssql14-md.md)], SQL Server 2016, and SQL Server 2017.
+This article shows you how to install the Help Viewer, how to install help content, and how to view online or offline help content for [!INCLUDE[ssSQL14_md](../includes/sssql14-md.md)], SQL Server 2016, and SQL Server 2017.

 > [!NOTE]
-> - Only online help is available when you press F1 for context-sensitive Help in SSMS or VS. There are no offline help sources for F1 Help.
+> - Only online help is available when you press F1 for context-sensitive Help in SSMS or VS. There are no downloadable help sources for F1 Help.
 > - The Help Viewer does not support proxy settings, and does not support the ISO format.

 ## Install the Help Viewer
 The Help Viewer has two versions.
 Version 1.x supports SQL Server 2014 documentation, and version 2.x supports SQL Server 2016 and SQL Server 2017 documentation.
 (You can also use Help Viewer 2.x to view offline Help for [!INCLUDE[ssSQL14_md](../includes/sssql14-md.md)] if you **Install content from disk**.)
 The tools in the following table install Help Viewer.

 > [!NOTE]
-> - Installing SQL Server 2016 only installs Help Viewer 1.1, which does not support SQL Server 2016 or SQL Server 2017 documentation.
+> - Installing SQL Server 2016 only installs Help Viewer 1.1, which does not support SQL Server 2016 or SQL Server 2017 help.
 > - Installing SQL Server 2017 does not install any Help Viewer.

 |**Help Viewer version**|**Tools that install Help Viewer**|